TwelveIterations/Balm/README.md

 Balm, which in my experience happens more often than you'd think.

-In return however this means that Balm cannot be freely redistributed on third party platforms, and while it is both available on CurseForge and Modrinth (including third party downloads / API access), you risk the possibility of Balm being removed from either platform, which would make installation of your dependent mod more difficult for users (I'm not going to remove Balm from either platform, but
+In return however this means that Balm cannot be freely redistributed on other platforms, and while it is both available on CurseForge and Modrinth (including third party downloads / API access), you risk the possibility of Balm being removed from either platform, which would make installation of your dependent mod more difficult for users (I'm not going to remove Balm from either platform, but